-With One Voice is organizing the first ever Summit and Festival of arts and homelessness which will take place in Manchester in Nov 2018.
+With One Voice is organizing the first ever Summit & Festival of arts and homelessness which will take place in Manchester in Nov 2018.
 One of the centre-pieces of the Festival will be a public mural co-created with people who are or have been homeless from around Greater Manchester.
-We will work with around 30 homeless and formerly homeless people and we are making a call-out to individuals and homeless agencies to come forward to help create this important piece of art.
+We will work with around 30 people who are or have been homeless and we are making a call-out to individuals and homeless agencies to come forward to help create this important piece of art.

 Summit/Festival Launch 15th March, 630-8pm (attended by Mayor of GM, Andy Burnham MP)